 Exports are not subject to any taxes and there are almost no prohibitions regarding the type of goods to be exported.

 In addition, several instruments are offered to promote exports, for instance:

-- Zero rate for VAT. - Reimbursement of taxes: exporter may recover internal taxes added to the cost of the product exported. - Temporary admission: supply imports for exportable products are exempt from custom tariffs, provided the final products are exported within an 18-month period. - Draw-back: for certain products, the draw-back system allows for the reimbursement of tariffs paid on imports at the time of export. - Special financing: exporters can access credit at preferential interest rates.
+- Zero rate for VAT. - Reimbursement of taxes: exporter may recover internal taxes added to the cost of the product exported (3% to 6% on customs value). - Temporary admission: supply imports for exportable products are exempt from custom tariffs, provided the final products are exported within an 18-month period. - Draw-back: for certain products, the drawback system allows for the reimbursement of tariffs paid on imports at the time of export.